 The ultimate responsibility for the governance of UKDE rests with the Board of Directors.
-In practice the Board of Directors comprises individuals who are figures of standing within the shipping industry, are equity principals or main board directors of the organisations which they represent which in turn are policyholders of the Company.
+Its role is to provide supervisory oversight of the Company within a framework of prudent and effective controls which enables each of the risks faced by the Company to be assessed and managed.
+The Board is responsible for promoting the long- term success of the Company whilst securing an appropriate degree of protection for policyholders.
+The Board of Directors comprises of executive and non-executive directors.
+Non-executive directors are individuals who are figures of standing within the shipping industry, are equity principals or main board directors of the organisations which they represent which in turn are policyholders of the Company.
+Executive directors hold key functions in the Company.
 The Directors meet three times a year.